-Following the self-assessment for 2021/2022 the Corporation graded itself as 'Good' on the Ofsted scale.
+Following the self-assessment for 2022/2023 the Corporation graded itself as 'Good' on the Ofsted scale.
+Ofsted carried out a full inspection of the College's Further Education and Apprenticeship provision in November 2023, the Inspection Report will be published in December 2023.